Connorelsea/proform/README.md

     - Custom validation types can be plugged
     - Some validation types block form submission when present, others do not block form submission even when present.
+    - Validation object signature
+      - { type: String, blocking: Boolean, class: String, meta: Object }
+      - Defualt meta is just a string, but could be an object for more complex errors.
+Map over validations, spread result onto custom re-usable component.
 - Form state serialization
   - Save form state to (local storage || remote server || file)
   - Restore form state from (local storage || remote server || file)
 - Pluggable custom field value-resolution based on field type
 - Form-wide/global validations/errors seperate from per-field
+- Disable submit button conditionally
+- Track field touched state
+- Track submitting state
+- Maybe/maybe not: "Loading" type validation for async validations.
+Display until promise resolved then remove.
+Seems kind of cool idea
+  - What should happen if async validation fails?
+Fallback?
+Retry?
+- Choose validations onChange or validations on blur
+- Support Yup validationSchema.
+Have generators on a per-type basis so that you can have a schema of validations for each type (warning, error, etc).

 # Documentation